On singularity properties of convolutions of algebraic morphisms: Convolution properties of algebraic families of morphisms - a uniform version of Theorem

 is locally closed.
 For $s\in U$, the condition that $\varphi_{s}$ is strongly dominant is equivalent to $\left(\varphi_{j}\right)_{s}:=\left(\varphi|_{\widetilde{X}_{j}}\right)_{s}:(\widetilde{X}_{j})_{s}\rightarrow Z\times_{\spec(K)}\spec(K(\curly{s}))$ being dominant for any $1\leq j\leq t$.
 Hence, it is enough to show that the set

 is constructible.
 Notice that $\left(\varphi_{j}\right)_{\eta}$ is dominant if and only if $\varphi_{j}(\widetilde{X}_{j})_{\eta}=\left(\varphi_{j}\right)_{\eta}((\widetilde{X}_{j})_{\eta})$ is dense in $Z\times_{\spec(K)}\spec(K(\curly{\eta}))$.
-It now follows from \cite[Lemma 36.22.3 and 36.22.4]{Stacks} that we may find an open set $V\subseteq U$ such that, \begin{enumerate} \item If $\left(\varphi_{j}\right)_{\eta}$ is dominant then $\left(\varphi_{j}\right)_{s}$ is dominant for any $s\in V$. \item If $\left(\varphi_{j}\right)_{\eta}$ is not dominant then $\left(\varphi_{j}\right)_{s}$ is not dominant for any $s\in V$. \end{enumerate} By Noetherian induction we deduce that $\widetilde{U}_{j}$ is constructible for any $j$ and thus we are done. \end{proof} Combining the above lemmas, we obtain that the set
+It now follows from \cite[Lemma 36.22.3 and 36.22.4]{stacks-project} that we may find an open set $W\subseteq U$ such that, \begin{enumerate} \item If $\left(\varphi_{j}\right)_{\eta}$ is dominant then $\left(\varphi_{j}\right)_{s}$ is dominant for any $s\in W$. \item If $\left(\varphi_{j}\right)_{\eta}$ is not dominant then $\left(\varphi_{j}\right)_{s}$ is not dominant for any $s\in W$. \end{enumerate} By Noetherian induction we deduce that $\widetilde{U}_{j}$ is constructible for any $j$ and thus we are done. \end{proof} Combining the above lemmas, we obtain that the set

 is constructible.
-For the proof of the second part of Theorem \ref{generalization-self convolutions} we need the following lemma: \begin{lem} Let $\varphi:X\rightarrow Y$ be a morphism of irreducible $K$-varieties and let $U\subseteq X$ be an open set that contains the generic fiber of $\varphi$.
-Then there exists an open set $V\subseteq Y$ such that $\varphi^{-1}(V)\subseteq U$. \end{lem}
+To complete the proof of Theorem \ref{generalization-self convolutions} we need the following lemma: \begin{lem} Let $\varphi:X\rightarrow Y$ be a morphism of irreducible $K$-varieties and let $U\subseteq X$ be an open set that contains the generic fiber of $\varphi$.
+Then there exists an open set $W\subseteq Y$ such that $\varphi^{-1}(W)\subseteq U$. \end{lem}

 \begin{proof} We may assume that $X$ and $Y$ are affine.
 Let $\eta_{Y}$ be the generic point of $Y$ and $\varphi^{*}:K[Y]\rightarrow K[X]$ be the ring map corresponding to $\varphi$.
 The generic fiber $\varphi^{-1}(\eta_{Y})$ can be written as